tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/interaction-terms-R.md

 </p>

-In this instance, the model without interaction accounts for 45.72\% of the wage variance, while the model with interaction explains 45.73\% of the wage variance.
-This implies that the interaction only explains an additional 0.01\% of the wage variance, which is a negligible effect.
+When examining the variance explained by R-squared, the model without the interaction term accounts for 45.72\% of the wage variance, while the model incorporating the interaction term explains 45.73\%.
+This indicates a marginal increase of 0.01\% in explained variance.
+While this may appear to suggest that the interaction has a negligible explanatory impact, it's worth noting that a small change in R-squared doesn't necessarily equate to a lack of practical significance.
+Further research and contextual factors should also be considered to fully understand the implications of this interaction.

 ## Summary